devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ### Other Validations in Json Schema

 The values of CPU and Memory in limits must be greater than or equal to in requests respectively.
-Similarly, In case of envoyproxy, the values of limits are greater than or equal to requests as mentioned above.
+Similarly, In case of envoyproxy, the values of limits are greater than or equal to requests as mentioned below.
 ```
 resources.limits.cpu >= resources.requests.cpu
 resources.limits.memory >= resources.requests.memory